 Lifestyle changes are also necessary to help treat sleep apnea.
 Weight loss could help reduce snoring and apnea episodes, sometimes stopping snoring completely.
 It also helps to improve quality of sleep reducing daytime drowsiness.
 Alcohol should be avoided within four hours of sleep.
 Quitting smoking is also helpful in managing sleep apnea.

-If you are suffering from the symptoms of sleep apnea and interested in exploring non-surgical approach to treatment, please contact our office to schedule a comprehensive evaluation.
+If you are suffering from the symptoms of sleep apnea and interested in exploring non-surgical approach to treatment, please contact our office in Stamford, CT or New York City to schedule a comprehensive evaluation.